chromium/chromium/docs/security/faq.md

 Note that a user navigating to a download will cause a file to be [downloaded](https://crbug.com/1114592).

+<a name="TOC-security-properties-not-inherited-using-contextual-menu-"></a>
+### Sandbox/CSP/etc... security properties are not inherited when navigating using the middle-click/contextual-menu - is this a security bug?

+The security properties of the document providing the URL are not used/inherited when the user deliberately opens a link in a popup using one of:

+- Ctrl + left-click (Open link in new tab)
+- Shift + left-click (Open link in new window)
+- Middle-click (Open a link in a new tab)
+- Right-click > "Open link in ..."

+These methods of following a link have more or less the same implications as the user copying the link's URL and pasting it into a newly-opened window.
+We treat them as user-initiated top-level navigations, and as such will not apply or inherit policy restrictions into the new context

+Example of security related properties:

+- Content-Security-Policy
+- Cross-Origin-Embedder-Policy
+- Cross-Origin-Opener-Policy
+- Origin
+- Referrer
+- Sandbox
+- etc...

+These browser's actions/shortcuts are specific to Chrome.
+They are different from the behavior specified by the web-platform, such as using executing `window.open()` or opening a link with the `target=_blank` attribute.

 ## Areas outside Chrome's Threat Model

 <a name="TOC-Are-privacy-issues-considered-security-bugs-"></a>